Adroiti/docs-for-code-review-tools/RuboCop/Layout-AlignHash.md

 ## Description

-Check that the keys, separators, and values of a multi-line hash literal are aligned according to configuration.
+This rule checks that the keys, separators, and values of a multi-line hash literal are aligned according to configuration.
 The configuration options are: